Coalfire-CF/terraform-aws-account-setup/README.md

 Insert a high-level list of resources created as a part of this module.
 E.g.

-- Storage Account
+- IAM roles
-- Containers
+- S3 buckets for account specific functions
-- Storage share
+- AWS config recorder, aggregator and delivery channel
-- Lifecycle policy
+- AWS backup
-- CMK key and Iam Role Assignment
+- KMS keys
-- Monitor diagnostic setting
+-

 ## Code Updates